shayaantx/h2server-docker/README.md

 - Familarity using docker and docker-compose
 - Ability to open ports
-- Ability to linux based distributions
+- Ability to use linux based distributions
 - Ability to use git

 ## Setup